-The Canadian Centre for Gender and Sexual Diversity is proud to launch a new project, where will host 42-conferences in schools across the country.
-This programming is geared towards honouring and sharing the history of the 2SLGBTQ+ community, which inspired the fight for equality in Canada resulting in among other victories, the 50th anniversary of the partial decriminalization of homosexuality.
+The Canadian Centre for Gender and Sexual Diversity is proud to launch a new project and host 42 queer history conferences in schools across the country.
+This programming is geared towards commemorating and sharing the history of the 2SLGBTQ+ community, which inspired the fight for equality in Canada resulting in among other victories, the 50th anniversary of the partial decriminalization of homosexuality.

 We are excited that in 2021, CCGSD will be launching a museum and community space in Ottawa that will document Canadian 2SLGBTQ+ history.
 This project ties into the creation of this museum by bringing the history and stories of 2S-LGBTQ+ people directly to youth in communities across Canada.

-With the inclusion of GSA clubs in many schools and increasingly inclusive curriculums, youth are experiencing new levels of acceptance and many students in today’s schools are identifying as part of the LGBTQ2+ community.
+With the inclusion of GSA clubs in schools across the country and increasingly inclusive curriculums, the queer youth is experiencing new levels of acceptance and many students in today’s schools are identifying as part of the LGBTQ2+ community.
 These youth still face many difficulties such as bullying and discrimination from peers, which lead to Queer and Trans youth having more struggles with mental health concerns, than their peers.
 Our hopes are that by sharing the history of discrimination, activism and the fight for human rights (sexual orientation and gender identity), we can build empathy and understanding for LGBTQ2+ youth in your community to assist with an inclusive school culture that is accepting of diversity.